surajverma2587/javascript-training/src/resistor-color/README.md

 - Grey: 8
 - White: 9

 Write a function which returns the corresponding value of a resistor color.
+If the color does not match any of the above colors return 'Invalid Resistor Color'.

 ### Note